 It is perfectly normal to crave carbohydrates to some degree.
 After all, our brains need some glucose to function.
-A healthy adult needs around 150 grams of glucose to fuel the brain.
+A healthy adult needs around to fuel the brain.
 (Although, we can get on just fine without actually eating that glucose as our livers are equipped to convert at least that much protein into glucose through a process called gluconeogenesis, if given enough protein to make the conversion.)

 We also crave fat.
 The body’s two options for fuel are fat and carbohydrate.
 Fat is an efficient energy source as it provides a high level of satiety and is important for healthy hormone balance.
 Additionally, while carbohydrate weighs in at 4kcal/g, fat weighs in at 9kcal/g.
 Clearly fat will carry us further for less, a fact of which our ancestors were keenly aware.
 Anybody hunting and gathering every day would surely choose the easiest path to satiety.
 Hence, they would choose fat.

 Our bodies are fantastic at utilizing fat as energy.
 This is such an efficient type of fuel that we’ve been eating it since we were born.
 Medium chain fatty acids are found in breast milk (there is also a high concentration of them in coconut oil which makes a great endurance food).

 Not only is a high fat meal what we were born eating but fat is such a fulfilling and easy source of energy that we spend the rest of our lives seeking it and eating it in quantity.
 Each one of us eats ample fat right from the beginning of our lives.
 This requirement does not change as we get older.
 We have evolved to to eat a diet high in fat as JS at Gnolls.org succinctly details in his article Why Humans Crave Fat.
 It’s just our evolution.